 As you probably guessed, descending triangles are the exact opposite of ascending triangles (we knew you were smart!).

-In the chart above, you can see that the price is gradually making lower highs which tell us that the sellers are starting to gain some ground against the buyers.Now most of the time, and we do say MOST, the price will eventually break the support line and continue to fall.
+In the chart above, you can see that the price is gradually making lower highs which tells us that the sellers are starting to gain some ground against the buyers.Now most of the time, and we do say MOST, the price will eventually break the support line and continue to fall.

 However, in some cases, the support line will be too strong, and the price will bounce off of it and make a strong move up.